pcouy/drf-nuxt-template/README.md

 ## How to start a project ?

-Run the following command (you will need to have django installed in your current `$PYTHONPATH`) :
+Run the following command (you will need to have Django installed in your current `$PYTHONPATH`) :

 ```bash
 django-admin startproject --template https://git.pierre-couy.fr/pcouy/drf-nuxt-template/archive/main.zip -e py,yaml,yml,toml,sh my_awesome_project